Shopify/shopify_app/README.md

 ### Generator shopify_app:install hangs

-Shopify_app uses spring gem to speed up the development.
-Spring must be stopped for generator to proceed.
-Kill 'shopify_app:install' process and stop Spring:
+Rails uses spring by default to speed up development.
+To run the generator, spring has to be stopped:
 ```sh
 $ bundle exec spring stop
 ```